Continuing Education Activity

 - Neurotransmitter hypothesis— The serotonin hypothesis formulates the basis of the treatment of major depressive disorder and the accompanying memory impairment.
 The serotonin 5-HT-1B receptor is proposed as a likely factor in the etiology of depressive disorders.
 The dysfunction of 5-HT-1B receptors is detected in the brains of depressive patients.

 - Neurological pathways— Memory and learning process is linked with an intricate circuitry that involves the amygdala and its associations with the structures in the frontal and temporal lobes: The medial temporal gyrus, prefrontal, and the anterior cingulate cortex.
-The major depressive disorder mainly affects these brain structures (specifically the amygdala and hippocampus), leading to deficits in the memory and the verbal learning process.
+Major depressive disorder mainly affects these brain structures (specifically the amygdala and hippocampus), leading to deficits in memory and the verbal learning process.

 - Neuroendocrine factors— Researchers have found that hypercortisolemia attributed to depressive disorder is related to the degeneration of neurons in the hippocampus leading to cognitive impairment.

-The prevalence of a major depressive disorder in the elderly population varies between 30% and 45%.
-Out of these, 10-12% of the patients get admitted to an acute care setting, and 12% to 14% get admitted to a nursing home.
-The cognitive impairment has been documented to be 85% to 94% of the time during an acute depressive episode and 39% to 44% of the time after recovery of the depressive episode.
-On the other hand, neurodegenerative dementia is accompanied by depression in 15% to 23% of cases.
+The prevalence of a major depressive disorder in the elderly population varies between 30 and 45%.
+Out of these, 10 to 12% of the patients get admitted to an acute care setting, and 12% to 14% get admitted to a nursing home.
+The cognitive impairment has been documented to be 85 to 94% of the time during an acute depressive episode and 39% to 44% of the time after recovery of the depressive episode.
+On the other hand, neurodegenerative dementia is accompanied by depression in 15 to 23% of cases.
 Research shows 20% to 30% of executive function deficits in depressed individuals.

 The pathophysiology of depressive cognitive disorders is originated from the underlying neuropsychiatric disorder.
 Due to the overlapping signs and symptoms of depression and dementia, it becomes difficult to discern the exact pathology of cognitive impairment.
 Numerous cognitive deficits are found in late-onset depression.
 Among those, memory impairment (anterograde and retrograde) is extensively analyzed for the evaluation of cognitive distinctions in depressive disorder and dementia.
 Major depressive disorder depicts a multitude of deficits in the spheres of episodic memory, including explicit vocal and visual memory domains.
 The implicit memory functions are preserved.
 This memory impairment is secondary to the temporal lobe abnormality seen in a depressive disorder.
 Circadian rhythm disruption seen in depression has been theorized to contribute to cognitive decline.